Fake apologies and the power of sincerity. Moral values in action

 • personally

-In principle, any option can be acceptable under various conditions and circumstances, so let's look at everything in more detail.
-I want you to be as successful as possible in this business and to improve your relationships, increase your reputation and earn respect as much as possible.
+In principle, any option can be acceptable if different conditions and circumstances, so let's look at everything in more detail.
+I want you to be as successful as possible in this endeavor and to improve your relationships, enhance your reputation, and earn respect as much as possible.

 “Sorry” via SMS

 Forget about it!
-The only time you can use a text message is if you're running late for an appointment!
+The only time you should use text message is if you are late for a meeting!
 ALL!!!

-This option is acceptable only if you do not know the person personally.
-For example, there was a minor misunderstanding with a supplier or with a colleague working in another city, whom you know only by correspondence via e-mail.
+This option is only acceptable if you do not know the person personally.
+For example, there was a minor misunderstanding with a supplier or with a colleague working in another city, whom you know only through correspondence via e-mail.

 Apologize in a handwritten letter or card

-Yes, a written apology is a potentially reasonable way.
-I often advise my clients to write a handwritten letter to their partner or spouse, especially if you think they are unlikely to give you a chance to speak in person.
+Yes, a written apology is a potentially reasonable option.
+I often advise my clients to handwrite a letter to their partner or spouse, especially if you think they are unlikely to give you the opportunity to speak in person.

-Writing a letter is also a good idea if, for example, you want to publicly apologize to a group of people.
+Writing a letter is also a good idea if, for example, you want to make a public apology to a group of people.

-Before you start writing, you need to carefully consider each word and it will take you more than one day.
-After you finish writing the letter, reread it several times, and try to imagine the reader in different moods: anger, sadness or happiness, and, accordingly, his reaction.
-In your view, it should be adequate for any mood of the reader.
-If this does not work, make changes to the text.
+Before you start writing, you need to carefully think through every word and this will take you more than one day.
+After you finish writing the letter, reread it several times and try to imagine the reader in different moods: anger, sadness or happiness, and, accordingly, his reaction.
+In your opinion, it should be adequate for any mood of the reader.
+If this doesn’t work, make changes to the text.

-Before you send (give) a letter, read it again to eliminate "blank spots" and inaccuracies, and to prevent misunderstanding of what you have written as much as you can.
+Before sending a letter, read it again to eliminate any gaps or inaccuracies and to prevent misunderstanding of what you wrote as much as you can.

 Below is an example of an apology letter.
-You can use this pattern as a guide only and adapt it to your needs and style.
-You can change gender (he/she) and number (singular/plural) as appropriate.
+You can use this sample as a guide only and adapt it to your needs and style.
+You can change gender (he/she) and number (singular/plural) depending on the circumstances.

-The example is quite general and is a very rough template, the purpose of which is to give you direction, but no more.
+The example is quite general and is a very rough template, the purpose of which is to give you direction, but nothing more.

-It is very important that the letter shows that it was not copied from somewhere, but that it was you who wrote it!
+It is very important that the letter shows that it was not copied from somewhere, but that it was written by you!

-Try to find a reasonable balance between demonstrating that what you write is the result of your work and the significance of the letter for the person to whom it is addressed.
-In no case do not use words and expressions that are not typical for you.
+Try to find a reasonable balance between demonstrating that what you wrote is the result of your work and the significance of the letter for the person to whom it is addressed.
+Under no circumstances use words and expressions that are not typical for you.

 Dear/Dear/Beloved...

-I am writing to express my deep regret and sincere apologies for my [rash/rude/low/mean/stupid] act
+I am writing to express my deep regret and sincere apology for my [rash/rude/mean/mean/foolish] actions

 (AND/OR)

-I [understood/deeply realized] that it was very wrong of me to [lash out/attack/argue/ignore/nag/blame/insult]
+I [understood/deeply realized] that it was very wrong of me to [lash out/attack/argue/ignore/nitpick/blame/insult]

 (AND/OR)

-I understand that my [behaviour/words/statement/silence/inaction] was completely inappropriate, inexcusable and disrespectful.
+I understand that my [behavior/words/statement/silence/inaction] was completely inappropriate, inexcusable and disrespectful.

-and the damage I have done [to our relationship/your reputation/your chances/your trust in me (the main thing here is not to get carried away and start talking about yourself!)]
+and the damage I caused [to our relationship/your reputation/your chances/your trust in me (the main thing here is not to get carried away and start talking about yourself!)]

-I hope that you will give me the opportunity to apologize just now [in person/in front of everyone].
+I hope that you will give me the opportunity to apologize only [in person/in front of everyone].

 (AND/OR)

-I would appreciate the opportunity to correct my mistake and convince you how well I understand what I really did.
+I would appreciate the opportunity to correct my mistake and convince you of how well I understand what I have actually done.

-Of course, I am aware that I may have done irreparable damage and may not be again.
+Of course, I realize that I may have caused irreparable damage and may not be able to do any more

 (OR)